-As soon as the land becomes covered by completed or partially completed buildings or civil engineering works, the landlord will no longer be making a supply of bare land to the tenant.
-From the point the land ceases to be bare land, the landlord should charge VAT at the standard rate to the tenant.
-This is likely to require a degree of commercial cooperation between the landlord and the tenant, in order to identify and communicate on a timely basis, the point in time at which the land becomes covered.
+As soon as the land becomes covered by completed or partially completed buildings or civil engineering works, the land ceases to be bare land.
+Where the date of supply has already been triggered for the bare land, no adjustment is required to the VAT treatment at this point.
+However, if the landlord makes any further supply of the land (for example, if the parties enter into a new lease agreement or if the supply is treated as made periodically under Article 26 of the Decree-Law), the landlord should charge VAT at the standard rate to the tenant since it would not be making a supply of bare land.
+This is likely to require a degree of commercial cooperation between the landlord and the tenant, in order to identify and communicate on a timely basis the point in time at which the land ceases to be bare.